Limit Order Books: Modelling LOBs

-\textcite{Foucault:1999} extended this idea by modelling trading as a multi-step game in which market participants were assumed to arrive sequentially.
-Limit orders were assumed to remain in the LOB for only one period; if the next arriving market participant did not submit a market order to match to an existing limit order, it would expire and be removed from the LOB.
-Upon arrival, each market participant chose between placing a limit order or a market order, then left the market forever.
-After each such departure of a market participant, the game ended with some fixed probability; otherwise, a new market participant arrived and the process repeated.
-Foucault showed that in such a game, the optimal trading strategy for a market participant was a cut-off strategy based on the market participant's private valuation of the asset and the price of the existing limit order (if one existed at all).
-More precisely, market participants who observed that the LOB already contained an active buy (respectively, sell) order at a price above (respectively, below) their cut-off price should submit a market order to perform an immediate trade, otherwise they should submit a limit order instead.
+\citet{Foucault:1999} extended the work of \citet{Chakravarty:1995} by modelling LOB trading as a multi-step game in which traders arrived sequentially.
+Limit orders remained active for only one period; if the next arriving trader did not submit a market order to match to an existing limit order, then it expired.
+Upon arrival, each trader chose between placing a limit order or a market order and then left the market forever.
+After each such departure, the game ended with some fixed probability; otherwise, a new trader arrived and the process was repeated.
+Foucault showed that each trader's optimal strategy in this game was a cut-off strategy based on his or her private valuation of the asset and the price of the existing limit order (if one existed).

-Foucault's model contains several assumptions that poorly mimic important aspects of real limit order trading, including the assumptions that limit orders only last for a single period of time and that there is a random, exogenous stopping time governing trading.
-These assumptions restrict the model's ability to make realistic predictions about order flow dynamics, and, therefore, about how market participants estimate order fill probabilities when deciding how to act.
-However, Foucault's model highlighted how the probability that a submitted limit order becomes matched depended explicitly on future market participants' actions, which are themselves endogenous.
-Furthermore, it showed that in deriving their own optimal strategies, market participants must actively consider the strategies of the other market participants.
+Foucault's model highlighted that the probability of matching for an active order in a LOB depends explicitly on future traders' actions (which themselves are endogenous) and that traders must actively consider other traders' strategies.
+However, Foucault's model contained several assumptions that poorly mimic important aspects of real LOBs --- e.g., that limit orders remain active for only a single period and that a random, exogenous stopping time governs trading.
+These assumptions restrict the model's ability to make realistic predictions about order flow dynamics and how traders estimate order fill probabilities.